Data-Corruption/blog/README.md

 **Question**: After logging a message, flushing, and then reading the log file, why doesn't it contain my message?

-**Answer**: This is likely due to the asynchronous nature of our logging system, which utilizes goroutines and channels.
-These processes require some time to execute.
+**Answer**: This is likely due to the asynchronous nature of our logging system.
+These processes may require some time to execute.
 To resolve this:

-  - **Step 1**: Wait for a few milliseconds after logging your message before flushing.
+- **Step 1**: Wait for a few milliseconds after logging your message before flushing or cleanup.
-  - **Step 2**: Similarly, wait for a few milliseconds after flushing before you attempt to read the log file.o These steps ensure that the system has enough time to process your requests.
+- **Step 2**: Similarly, wait for a few milliseconds after flushing before you attempt to read the log file.

 </details>

 ## Contributing